A rounded shrub.

 Heart-shaped, glossy green, thick, nearly succulent, with five veins radiating from the base.

-Sprawling, thick, gray-brown, somewhat brittle.
+Sprawling, thick, gray-brown, somewhat brittle, no thorns.

 Most likely a taproot and many lateral roots, similar to other closely related members.